 In Part I of our multi-part series on e-CNY, China’s digital currency, we presented an overview of the key players that are driving this project.
 One of those key players is the Digital Currency Research Institute, a dedicated R&D lab housed under the People’s Bank of China (PBOC).
+(See Part III on Strategic Value and Implications if you'd like to jump ahead.)

 This Institute’s patent filings will be the focus of this Part II on Technology.
 Even though many other private and public organizations have been filing blockchain patents too, the e-CNY’s is a top-down, centralized finance (CeFi) project.
 Thus, the technology and patents that really matter are the ones developed by the Digital Currency Research Institute.